MarktW86/azure-psdocs-processing/azurestackps/1.2.9/AzureRM.AzureStackAdmin/Get-AzureRMManagedSubscription.md

 # Get-AzureRMManagedSubscription

 ## SYNOPSIS
-This enables service administrator to get the tenant target subscription id
+Gets details about the target subscription of the tenant user.

 ## SYNTAX